 Thursday, April 8, 12:00-1:30pm (via Zoom)

 Increasing recognition of the harms associated with mass incarceration and intensive policing has renewed public interest in the possibilities of abolitionist approaches to responding to crime, including abolition of prisons and police.
 Still, much of the public is uncertain about the meaning of abolition and its implications for community safety.
-In this session, our expert panelists will not attempt to neatly define abolition, but will explore the influence of abolitionist thinking on their practical work to transform communities.
-Panelists will discuss how they arrived at abolition, highlight the distinctions between reformist and abolitionist approaches, and offer a vision for reimagining the future of the system of American justice.
-A Q&A session and resource guide will follow.
-Click here to register.
+In this session, our expert panelists do not attempt to neatly define abolition, but explore the influence of abolitionist thinking on their practical work to transform communities.
+Panelists discuss how they arrived at abolition, highlight the distinctions between reformist and abolitionist approaches, and offer a vision for reimagining the future of the system of American justice.

 Tawnee Crews, M.A., Ph.D. student, Department of Sociology, University at Albany